openstack-archive/fuel-plugin-zabbix-monitoring-extreme-networks/doc/plugin-guide/source/installation.rst

 To uninstall Extreme Networks hardware monitoring extension for Zabbix plugin, follow these steps:

 #.
-Delete all Environments in which Extreme Networks hardware monitoring extension
-for Zabbix plugin has been enabled.
+Delete all environments in which Extreme Networks hardware monitoring extension for Zabbix plugin has been enabled.

 #.
 Uninstall the plugin::